Masked Face Recognition: Human vs. Machine: Conclusion

 \section{Conclusion}

-This work presented an extensive joint evaluation and in-depth analyses of the face verification performance of human experts in comparison to state-of-the-art automatic face recognition solutions.
+This work presented an extensive joint evaluation and in-depth analyses of the face verification performance of human experts in comparison to state-of-the-art automatic FR solutions.
 The main motivation behind this effort is the widespread use of face masks as a preventive measure to the COVID-19 pandemic.
-We analyzed the correlations between the verification behaviors of human experts and automatic face recognition solutions under different settings.
+We analyzed the correlations between the verification behaviors of human experts and automatic FR solutions under different settings.
 These settings involved unmasked pairs, masked probes and unmasked references, and masked pairs, with real and synthetic masks.
-We formed a set of take-home messages that addressed the relative effect of masked faces on the human verification behavior, the use of synthetic masks in evaluation efforts, and the sanity of having a masked reference, among others.
+We formed a set of take-home messages that addressed the relative effect of masked-faces on the human verification behavior, the use of synthetic masks in evaluation efforts, and the sanity of having a masked reference, among others.
 We additionally list a set of human experts' observations on the verification process.